Install OneAgent on Windows

 Checks for a connection to Dynatrace Server or ActiveGate (if you installed ActiveGate and downloaded the OneAgent installer after ActiveGate was connected to Dynatrace).

-OneAgent 1.193 and earlier Creates its own user (
+OneAgent version 1.193 and earlier Creates its own user (

 dtuser) to run OneAgent extensions.
 This user is a member of the Performance Monitoring Users group, and can only log in as a service.
 The password is randomly generated during installation and stored encrypted.
 You can't change the password.
 For security purposes, the